RI-SE/smirk/docs/System Requirements Specification.md

 - [System Architecture Description](</docs/System Architecture Description.md>)

 **Peer-reviewed publications**
-- Ben Abdessalem, Nejati, Briand, and Stifter, 2018.
-[Testing Vision-based Control Systems Using Learnable Evolutionary Algorithms](https://dl.acm.org/doi/abs/10.1145/3180155.3180160), in *Proc. of the 40th Int’l.
-Conf. on Software Engineering*.
+- Ben Abdessalem, Nejati, Briand, and Stifter, 2016.
+[Testing Advanced Driver Assistance Systems using Multi-objective Search and Neural Networks](https://core.ac.uk/download/pdf/42923634.pdf), in *Proc. of the 31st IEEE Conference on Automated Software Engineering*, pp. 63-74.
 - Borg, Bronson, Christensson, Olsson, Lennartsson, Sonnsjö, Ebadi, and Karsberg, 2021.
 [Exploring the Assessment List for Trustworthy AI in the Context of Advanced Driver-Assistance Systems](https://arxiv.org/abs/2103.09051), In *Proc. of the 2nd IEEE/ACM International Workshop on Ethics in Software Engineering Research and Practice*, pp. 5-12.
 - Chen, Babar, and Nuseibeh, 2012.
 [Characterizing Architecturally Significant Requirements](https://core.ac.uk/download/pdf/59350157.pdf), *IEEE Software*, 30(2), pp. 38-45.
 - Gauerhof, Hawkins, David, Picardi, Paterson, Hagiwara, and Habli, 2020.
 [Assuring the Safety of Machine Learning for Pedestrian Detection at Crossings](https://link.springer.com/chapter/10.1007/978-3-030-54549-9_13).
 In *Proc. of the 39th International Conference on ComputerSafety, Reliability and Security (SAFECOMP)*.